hbfv/fightgame/README.md

 # CURRENT VERSION - 0.2
 #### New:
--UI overhaul
--Added chance to miss an attack
--CPU health now scales depending on the class you choose
+-UI overhaul, Added chance to miss an attack, CPU health now scales depending on the class you choose

 # PREVIOUS VERSIONS
 #### V0.151